How to Season a Brisket (Just Like a Pitmaster)

 4. Monitor Your Internal Temps

-I like to crank up the temperature of the smoker and when I start to see an internal temperature of 175°F I’ll bring the temperate of the smoker back down.
+I like to crank up the smoker’s temperature, and when I see an internal temperature of 175°F, I’ll bring the temperature back down.

 5. Manage Your Temps

-To get to that elusive 203°F you NEED to be monitored the temperature of your smoker.
+To get to that elusive 203°F, you NEED to monitor the temperature of your smoker.

 We think brisket goes best with beer or wine, if you want to know the best wine with brisket you can see my pairings.